Pikachuxxxx/Pikachuxxxx.github.io/blog/_posts/2025-02-14-devlog-voronoi-3.md

 ![](https://pikachuxxxx.github.io/assets/images/blog/voronoi/voronoi_tiled.png)

-Noice we are getting forward, this post is just to show some progress and I'm hoping to get a poster ready for HPC 2025 conference.
+Noice we are getting forward, this post is just to show some progress.
 Let's see what happens in the next devlog.

 See you soon.